nestordemeure/anagram_design/README.md

 ## TODO

+* letterfirst type of questions (ie A first), and not just letter present
+  * same cost as normal letter present tests
+  * can add letter second soft conditions

+* soft no:
   * introduce sounds and not just letters?
-* introduce other soft nos to the set
+  * introduces ones having to do with letter positions?